13 Mistakes That Shorten Your Laptop’s Life

 You don’t have a surge protector

 There’s a reason you’ve been told to unplug electronics during a storm.
 “If you’re plugged in and lightning hits around your house and you get a surge, that laptop is going to be fried,” says Eiland.
 Relying on unplugging it isn’t the safest choice—a power surge could take you off guard, your battery might need juice before the storm passes, or you might not be home to unplug it.
 Eiland recommends investing in a surge protector if you don’t already have one.
+Try these 11 other tricks that make your laptop battery last longer than ever.

 You pick your laptop up by the screen